Hopding/Merp-Controller/README.md

 # Building the Project
 The code for the Desktop Controller is structured as a Gradle project, with a task for building a runnable JAR file.
 To build and run the JAR (for both Windows Powershell and Linux):

+**NOTE:** [Releases](https://github.com/Hopding/Merp-Controller/releases) are available with pre-built JARs, if you would prefer to skip the cloning and building steps, and get straight to running the code.

 * **Clone** this repo:
 ```
 $ git clone https://github.com/Hopding/Merp-Controller.git